6 Things You Must Know Before Choosing Your Surgeon

 That sounds simple enough but signing up with the “big name” doctor in your area is no guarantee that the entire surgical procedure is being performed by that surgeon.
 In many academic institutions residents or fellows, under the supervision of the attending surgeon, may perform much of the surgery.
 Alternatively, there are many surgeons with very high volumes and may be working at two or three operation rooms simultaneously and assigning a good deal of the surgical work to their assistants or junior colleagues.
 This does not necessarily diminish the end result but it is important to know up front who will be doing what when it comes to your own surgery.

 Whether its last minute questions or concerns before your surgery or unexpected issues that crop up after the procedure, you want to be confident that you always have easy access to your doctor.
-Do you have to go through multiple electronic prompts on the phone just to speak to someone and then have to run the gauntlet just to talk to the doctor or does his staff answer the phone promptly and pass your concerns and questions back to the doctor for prompt call backs.
+Do you have to go through multiple electronic prompts on the phone just to speak to someone and then have to run the gauntlet just to talk to the doctor or does their staff answer the phone promptly and pass your concerns and questions back to the doctor for prompt call backs.
 If it is difficult to get access before the surgery you can bet that things won’t be any easier afterwards when you may have an even greater sense of urgency.
 Many doctors communicate by email in addition to phone conversations.
 This can be a big plus for many patients who prefer this type of communication.

 5. Know who is doing your anesthesia